 Program Declaration Requirements for SFU students

-Students would declare into the concentration after program admission at Douglas College.
+Students would first declare into the Psychology Major.

 Students must meet the Douglas College General Admission Requirements, Category B. Applicants must be in good standing in the 3rd or 4th year of the degree at SFU.